- Community Development, Planning & Codes

-Code Enforcement is a part of the Community Development Department and serves as a resource to the public, town departments, boards and committees.
-The primary role of the Code Enforcement office is to review and approve permit applications, conduct inspections, ensure Code and Ordinance compliance for the town, as well as provide various assistance to the general public.
+Code Enforcement is a part of the Community Development Department and serves as a resource to the public, town departments and to volunteer boards and committees.
+The primary role of the Code Enforcement office is to review and approve permit applications, conduct inspections, ensure Codes and Ordinance compliance for the town, as well as provide various types of assistance to the general public, in a way that upholds a standard of conduct that is fair and equitable to all.
 The Code Enforcement officers also act in the capacity of local plumbing inspector (LPI), Shoreland Zoning administrator, and Flood Plain Management administrator.

 Ask a Code Officer/Request Information

-To request information on a specific property, zoning requirements, subdividing property, etc. please complete this form.
-Due to the volume of requests, a response may take up to 10 business days.
+If you are unable to visit in person during these hours, you may also complete this form to request information on a specific property, zoning requirements, subdividing property, etc., however due to the volume of requests, a response may take up to 10 business days.
 All requests are taken in order of when received and reviewed depending on availability of staff.

 The Code Enforcement office is now using permitting software through iWorQ to allow for online application and permit management information for building, electrical, plumbing and sign permits.
 Please have all application information and file uploads ready before submitting an application.